lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## Responsibilities of the ViewController

-The main responsibility of a viewController is to configure the layout and content of its associated views and respond  to user interaction with those views.
+The main responsibility of a viewController is to configure the layout of its associated views and respond  to user interaction with those views.
 Pretty straightforward.

-In reality, most view controllers end up being a repository of all of the code that the view controller implementation is dependent on, including aspects such as:
+In reality, most view controllers end up being a monolithic repository of every bit of code that the view controller depends on, including aspects such as:

 - data access, local or remote
 - data conversion, from source or to display
 - data transformation, such as grouping, summarizing or other more complex tasks

+As you may have heard before, this is not known as the Massive ViewController problem.

 ## Introducing the Transformer Class

-In part 1, the viewController implemented a function named `transformFromTwoSources`.
+In part 1, the [viewController](https://github.com/lyleresnick/ReportTableDemo/blob/master/ReportTableDemo/Scene/TransactionListViewController.swift) implemented a function named `transformFromTwoSources`.
 I have moved the implementation of this function to a class, `TransactionListTwoSourceTransformer`.

 The viewController now looks like this: